 Staff can also direct parish residents to other human services.
 They can learn about benefits such as Food stamps or low income apartments.
 Or get referrals to disability application sites and other aid.
 Call 232-4357, or click more ESSENTIAL services.

 Some of the food pantries also provide seasonal support.
 This will rely on what has been donated from the community.
 But programs may offer Christmas meals, school supplies, and even gently used clothing in some cases.
-Continue with information on food pantries in Lafayette.
+Continue with information on free food pantries in Lafayette.

-A program that is actually known as Child Care Assistance may be able to provide qualified individuals with reimbursement for a percentage of child care expenses for working parents/guardians and also help those who may be attending school.
-Any type of child care payments are made directly to the provider.
-Dial 337-262-5111.
+Free or low-cost daycare is arranged.
+A program that is actually known as Child Care Assistance may be able to provide qualified individuals with reimbursement for a percentage of daycare expenses for working parents/guardians.
+There are free grants, vouchers, and subsidized, affordable care.

-The primary purpose of the non-profit agency is to promote the responsible use of credit through both consumer education and credit counseling.
-In addition, millions of American are struggling with paying credit card bills and medical debts.
-So where necessary, the Lafayette CCCS provides debt management plans with can assist an over-obligated family or individual to repay their outstanding debt obligations.
+The primary purpose of the non-profit agency is to promote the responsible use of credit through both consumer education and counseling.
+They also offer free tips on getting finances under control.
+So where necessary, the Lafayette CCCS provides debt management plans for credit cards that can assist an over-obligated family or individual to repay their outstanding bills.
 Learn more on credit card programs.
 They may even be able to provide foreclosure counseling and mortgage assistance.
-337-406-5635.
+Call (504) 702-6964

 Senior citizens and elderly assistance programs in Lafayette Parish